Verschuur95/BIMP_SegmentationInterpolation/README.md

 This repository is intended as supplental data for the manuscript "Improved neonatal brain MRI segmentation by interpolation of motion corrupted slices"

-# Part 1 - Automatic segmentation methods dealing with motion
+# Part 1 - How Automatic segmentation techniques deal with motion

 Figure 1: